giacomoalonzi/RehauNeasmart2.0_Gateway/API_DOCS.md

 **State Values:**

-- `presence`: The zone is active and occupied.
-- `away`: The zone is in energy-saving mode.
-- `off`: The zone is turned off.
+- `"off"`: The zone is turned off.
 The setpoint will be ignored.
+- `"presence"`: The zone is active and occupied.
+- `"away"`: The zone is in energy-saving mode.
+- `"standby"`: The zone is in standby mode.
-- `scheduled`: The zone follows a pre-defined schedule.
+- `"scheduled"`: The zone follows a pre-defined schedule.
+- `"party"`: The zone is in party mode.
-- `holiday`: The zone is in long-term away mode.
+- `"holiday"`: The zone is in long-term away mode.

+**Note:** The API accepts both human-readable strings (e.g., "presence") and legacy integer values (e.g., 1) for backward compatibility.

 **Response:**